dhemery/DHE-Modules/modules/stage.md

 At the fully counterclockwise position, the duration is 10 milliseconds.

-The **CURVE** knob determines the shape of the stage signal.
+The **CURVE** knob determines the shape of the envelope stage.
 At the center position, the CURVE knob produces a straight line from the start voltage to the end voltage.

-Rotating the CURVE knob clockwise produces a shape that, in a rising stage, appears J-shaped or "logarithmic" on a Scope.
+Rotating the CURVE knob clockwise produces a shape that, in a rising envelope stage, appears J-shaped or "logarithmic" on a Scope.
 The curve approaches the LEVEL voltage more slowly at first, then more rapidly at the end.